mojontwins/MK2/examples/hobbit_v2/README.md

 ## Prepare main assets: enems

 This is a bit trickier.
-The .ene file in this game uses the old '2 bytes per hotspot' format, while MK2's converters expect three.
-Also, this game uses the old enemy type format.
+The .ene file in this game uses the old '2 bytes per hotspot' format, which will work fine with the mk2 converters, but this game uses the old enemy type format.

 1. I've copied `mapa.map` and `work.png` to `enems`, then I've modified the original `hobbit.ene` header with an hex editor.
-2. The 2 vs 3 bytes per hotspot is promptly solved using **ponedor**.
-When you open de original `hobbit.ene` file you'll notice a `2b` sign on top.
-Just press L so it changes to `3b`, then save and exit.
-3. The enemy type format is solved by the converter `enemsupdr.exe`:
+2. The enemy type format is solved by the converter `enemsupdr.exe`:

 ```
 	$ enemsupdr.exe hobbit.ene enems.ene
 ```

-4. Opening the resulting `enems.ene` with **ponedor** shows the results.
+3. Opening the resulting `enems.ene` with **ponedor** shows the results.
+Also notice the `2b` which means that hotspots use 2 bytes (legacy format) which is what the converters expect.

 ## Prepare main assets: music